soulhotel/FF-ULTIMA/README.md

 - the mini button bar works with the following buttons:

 ![mini button bar](https://github.com/soulhotel/FF-CSS-ULTIMA/assets/155501797/037051e3-158c-4bd0-a8c8-d91cb6acf30a)
-- sharing this to give some of you guys a resource to work off of, a lot of work went into this
-- im handing this off to you now, you got this. 🤝

 - yes, you can collapse the tabs
 - yes, you can remove tabs completely
 - yes, you can create your own color scheme, very recommended to make this project your own :)
 - refer to the [Modifications](https://github.com/soulhotel/FF-CSS-ULTIMA/blob/main/Modification.md) page for all the above.
+- this isnt meant to be a product release, but a tool/resource, an idea and a foundation to work off of. thats why it is so light-weight.
+- im handing this off to you now, you got this. 🤝
 <br>
 <br>